revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

     <url-pattern>/</url-pattern>
 </servlet-mapping>
 ```
-- If we are using `the spring-boot-starter-web` starter, DispatcherServletauto-configured to the URL pattern "/".
-So, we don't need to do any additional configuration in the web.xml file.
+- If we are using `the spring-boot-starter-web` starter, DispatcherServletauto-configured to the URL pattern "/".So, we don't need to do any additional configuration in the web.xml file.
 </blockquote>

 </details>

 ---
-4. How to change the default context path URL pattern of DispatcherServlet in Spring MVC?
+4.How to change the default context path URL pattern of DispatcherServlet in Spring MVC?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)